Appearance And Behavior

 We follow specific plans for dealing with beetle infestations in large commercial settings, such as food processing plants, mills, or warehouses.
 Here, we’ll strategically place insect pheromone traps and insect light traps.
 These tools help use monitor pest activity so that we can discover and remove the internal breeding sources.
 If necessary, we can also fumigate facilities using ULV or thermal fogging equipment.
 We may use a synergized pyrethrum insecticide to eliminate large pest populations.

-Whether you have red flour beetles or confused flour beetles, just give Plunkett’s a call.
+Whether you have red flour beetles or confused flour beetles, just contact Plunkett’s today.
 We’ll identify your beetles, remove them, and help make sure they can’t bother you again.